puppetlabs/education-builds/README.markdown

 ## Usage
 Packer scripts are provided in the `templates` directory.
-These depend on packer, vmware fusion, and ovftool.
+These depend on packer (>= v0.10.0), vmware fusion, and ovftool.
 The packer builds pull directly from github and the master branch, so changes will need to be checked in.

 The base VMs are the published puppetlabs vagrant boxes.
 To download and